 You reach for your purse without even thinking.

-Giving money to street beggars - especially child beggars - always presents me with a quandary: Should I give?
+Giving money to street beggars - especially child beggars - can be problematic.
+Should I give?
 How much?
-What will happen as a result?
+To how many children?

-In some countries, you can lift both arms and have children hanging off them.
-In others, begging is discouraged or outright illegal.
-In many cases, children beg not because they need to but because they know you have something they want.
+Sometimes children beg because they know you have something they want.
 Giving in to the begging just perpetrates this belief, and teaches children to expect gifts from tourists.
 It also indicates to parents that children may be more valuable as breadwinners on the street than as students in school.

-When Burma first opened for tourism in the 1980s, children had rarely seen travelers and I had a hard time finding a single beggar.
-Within a few years, it was hard to visit a temple without being followed by hordes of clamoring child beggars.
+When Myanmar first opened for tourism in the 1980s, children had rarely seen travelers and I had a hard time finding a single beggar.
+Within a few years, it was hard to visit a temple without being mobbed by clamoring children.

 Did the children start out knowing how to beg?
 Definitely not.

 Did travelers and tourists turn them into beggars?
-They certainly helped.
+We certainly helped.